SimbaE1/Security101/README.md

 # Security101: Mac Surveillance System

-**Security101** is a Python-based face-recognition surveillance tool for macOS.
-It monitors a specified camera feed, detects unauthorized people, and sends real-time alerts via FaceTime Audio calls and iMessage with images.
+**Security101** monitors a webcam on macOS, detects unauthorized people in real time, and immediately alerts you via FaceTime Audio calls and iMessage with snapshots.

 ## Features
-- Continuous face recognition using the `face_recognition` library
+- Continuous face detection and recognition using the `face_recognition` library
-- Automated image capture of unidentified or unauthorized individuals
+- Automatic removal of images with no or multiple faces
-- Real-time FaceTime Audio call alerts (requires Apple Developer setup)
+- Real-time FaceTime Audio call alerts when an unknown face is detected
-- Real-time iMessage alerts with attached images
+- Real-time iMessage alerts with captured face images
-- Ignoring non-face images and handling files with multiple faces
-- Extensible architecture for custom notification channels
+- Easy training data capture for adding new known faces

 ## Requirements
-- macOS 10.14+ with webcam support
+- macOS 10.14 or later with a functional webcam
-- Python 3.8 or higher
+- Python 3.8 or newer
-- Homebrew (for installing dependencies)
+- Installed Python dependencies: `face_recognition`, `opencv-python`
-- An Apple Developer account for FaceTime Audio (optional)
+- Your Mac signed into your Apple ID for Messages and FaceTime
+- Camera & screen‑recording permissions granted in System Settings

 ## Installation